 An examination of records or documents at a Land Titles Office or Government Department to confirm ownership of property, registered easements and other encumbrances or current or future proposals in respect of the land.

-A right of a lender against the real property or other assets of a borrower to guarantee or secure the repayment of a loan.
+A right of a lender against the real property, or other assets of a borrower or guarantor, to secure the repayment of a loan.

 Also called a Duplex.
 This is a type of construction where two buildings are attached together by a common wall or walls.

 The date on which documentation for the transfer of ownership of property from the seller to the buyer takes place upon finalisation of the purchase price.
 It is also usually the date on which the buyer assumes possession.

 A person authorised to access an account or who has authority to sign and be bound by documents.

 The loan is split into two (or more) accounts.
 Customers sometimes use this option to take part of their loan at a fixed interest rate and part of their loan at a variable interest rate giving them rate certainty on the fixed rate portion and flexibility on the variable rate portion.

 A State Government tax based on the value or purchase price of the property.

 A form of title to a unit or lot on a plan of subdivision associated with townhouses, units and blocks of flats and based on the horizontal and vertical subdivision of air space.
 Owners have a certificate of title, are absolute owners of a freehold flat and have an undivided share of the common property.